 What is the accommodation and food like on the track?

 The huts on the track vary in size and facilities.
 Over the years, the Tasmanian Parks and Wildlife Service have been upgrading many of the huts to be able to sleep more and provide better facilities.
 The team will carry tents though, just in case a hut is full when we arrive.
 Even though a hut is full, we will still be able to use the hut during our stay to prepare meals and relax as required.
 All of the huts have heating, so if we manage to get spots which we will in the much larger huts, we will have this luxury.
 Only one tent per team of two needs to be carried.
-If the team numbers are odd, we will work around that with using a one-person bivy tent.
+If the team numbers are odd, we will work around that by using a one-person tent.

 Why use Peak Potential Adventures?

-Our guides and the way we run our trek are second to none.
+Our guides and the way we run our treks are second to none.
 You will only get very experienced guides on our treks that you can trust.
 We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
 We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.